Wrong-Way Collisions

 Have you or a loved one been seriously injured in a wrong-way or head-on motor vehicle accident in which you suffered serious injuries due to another’s negligence?
 Call the Kansas City-based law firm of Nash & Franciskato at (877) 284-6600.

-One of our experienced staff will speak with you personally and will provide you with a free, no-obligation case evaluation.
+One of our experienced staff will speak with you personally and provide you with a free, no-obligation case evaluation.

 START YOUR FREE CASE EVALUATION TODAY